Crafts That Double as Lesson Reminders

 This one's so simple but works incredibly well.
 Kids use bookmarks all the time if they're readers.
 Even if they're not they like having them.

-Did lesson about God's promises few weeks ago.
+Did a lesson about God's promises a few weeks ago.
 Had kids make bookmarks with their favorite promise from the lesson written on them.
 "I will never leave you."
 "I have plans for you."
 "Nothing can separate you from my love."

 Let them decorate however they wanted.
 Some went totally overboard with stickers and glitter.
 Others kept it simple.
 Didn't matter.

 Point is every time they open a book they see that promise.
-Week later had kid tell me she was reading before bed and saw her bookmark and remembered what we talked about.
+Week later had a kid tell me she was reading before bed and saw her bookmark and remembered what we talked about.

 That's exactly what you want happening.